There are two phases of setup for Fritz. 1) Mechanical Assembly and 2) Software Installation and Configuration.

 a.
 Disable all face parts by unselecting all checkboxes.

-b.
+c.
 Enable the "Left Eyebrow" checkbox.
+The motor may move when you do this.

-c.
+d.
 Ensure that all the values for Center, Minimum and Maximum are set to zero.

 g.
 To test the values in actual usage, click on the Test button next to that facial part.
 It will cause that part to cycle between maximum and minimum.
 Press the Test button again to stop this cycle.